Categories

 Full Pivot Showcase

-North Los Angeles County Transportation Coalition (NCTC)
+North Los Angeles County Transportation Coalition (NCTC): New Logo

 At the very end of 2020, the NCTC decided it was time to update their logo.
 Tripepi Smith presented several concepts that better reflected their vision, mission and professionalism.
 Tripepi Smith provided a full logo library, including: horizontal version, vertical version, color/B&W/white, social media icon, and web development formats for NCTC to pass along to their web developer.
 As of January 2021, we look forward to how the new logo will inform their updated website.